ofirmad/checkmarx-ex/README.md

 * `DELETE /tasks/{id}`: Delete a task by ID
     * **Test Case 1**: Task exists and is deleted
     * **Test Case 2**: Task does not exist (404 response)

+## Design - Frontend

+I chose to use vite as the frontend framework for this project.
+I chose vite I read that it is a faster alternative to create-react-app.

+### Components
+* `TaskList`: Display a list of tasks
+* `TaskForm`: Form to create or update a task

+### UI Design
+* Title: Task Manager
+* Task List:
+    * Display task id, title, description and status.
+    * Provide buttons to edit and delete each task.
+* Task Form:
+    * Input fields for title, description, and status (dropdown).
+    * Submit button to create or update a task.
+    * Cancel button to clear the form.